Do you need some teaching ideas for winter and the holidays for your kids yoga classes or kids stuck inside?

 Crouch on your feet with your knees together.
 Lift your heels if you can and balance on your toes.
 Place your hands above your head like the handle of the dreidel.

-Also, make sure you give kids the liberty to create their own poses, too!
+Also, make sure you give kids the liberty to create their own winter-themed yoga poses, too!

 I love picking books with lots of animals or nature items for kids yoga stories.

-I usually read the book to the kids once, stopping on each page to do a pose that matches something in the story.
+We usually read the book once all together, stopping on each page to do a pose that matches something in the story.

 Then we go through the book again and I see if they remember the poses by themselves!
 They can even start to retell the story without the book if they know the story well 🙂